DFE-Digital/get-into-teaching-api/README.md

 ### Background Processing (API to CRM)

 Hangfire is an open-source framework designed for background job processing in .NET and .NET Core applications.
 It allows the API run tasks asynchronously without needing a separate Windows Service or scheduler.
-Hangfire supports various types of jobs, but the API principally leverages 'Fire-and-forget jobs' – Executed once, almost immediately after creation.
+Hangfire supports various types of jobs, but the API principally leverages 'Fire-and-forget jobs', executed once, almost immediately after creation.

 This allows the API to backup processing jobs to persistent storage, i.e. PostgreSql allowing jobs to be automatically retried, making it a robust solution for handling the background tasks for processing messages to the CRM.